 Exploring the Deaf Community in the United States

 Jerome D. Schein

 “A good overview of the Deaf experience and a timely acquisition for libraries.”

 “Authoritative, full of warmth and highly readable.”

-Jerome D. Schein was Professor Emeritus of Sensory Rehabilitation at New York University and Adjunct Professor of Education at the University of Alberta, Canada.
+Jerome D. Schein was Professor Emeritus of Sensory Rehabilitation at New York University and an adjunct professor of education at the University of Alberta in Canada.